 Sound is one of the many motivators of our day, whether it’s that song that powers you through an extra rep at the gym or that podcast you like to unwind to after a long day at work.
 As sound has continued to evolve, so have digital file formats.
-Although it isn’t the only file format, the term MP3 has become synonymous with digital music in the same way that Google has become synonymous with doing a web search.
-Not surprising, given that the file format is now more than 20 years old.
+Although it isn’t the only file format, the term MP3 has become synonymous with digital music in the same way that Google has with a web search — not surprising, given that the file format is now more than 20 years old.
 In that time, it has been surpassed by other file formats, one of which is MP4.
 But even though the increase from 3 to 4 in the name suggests that an MP4 is simply the next generation of MP3, there’s more to it than that.

 Is an MP4 file better than an MP3?
 Should you stop using MP3s?
 And what exactly are the differences anyway?
 All excellent questions, which we will strive to answer using as little geek-speak as possible.

 Before we can tackle the differences between MP3 and MP4, let’s do a quick recap of an MP3 file and its uses.
 MP3 is a short form for MPEG-1 Audio Layer 3.
 It was developed to give us a way to store audio information in digital form, but with a smaller file size than the format used by CDs at the time.
 MP3s do this using a psychological trick — they start by taking an original, uncompressed digital audio file (like a track on a CD), and then they selectively remove chunks of data in a way that the human ear is unlikely to notice.
 It’s a process known as “lossy compression.”
 It’s the same trick used by JPEG files to shrink the size of photos without affecting the key details that make it look as good as the original.
 The same is true for MP3 files: Though they only take up about a 10th of the storage size as a CD audio track, most folks find them to be an acceptable listening experience.